botter-nidnul/botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.md

 ---
 title: Steps to Urbit on Raspberry Pi
-description: Guide for running (and optionally building) Urbit on the Raspberry Pi
+description: Guide for running Urbit on the Raspberry Pi
 ---

 ↰ [Return to Index](index.md)